This page summarises our campaigning activities. Just click on a campaign or activity to view relevant posts and events.

 Food waste or food loss is food that is discarded or lost or uneaten.
 The causes of food waste or loss are numerous, and occur at the stages of production, processing, retailing and consumption.

-Our Food Group is taking a break from holding meetings for a while, so in the interim please come along to Full Group meetings held on the 2nd Tuesday of the month instead.
+Our Food Group is taking a break from holding meetings for a while, so in the interim please come along to an Open meeting held on the 2nd Tuesday of the month.

 Environmental issues, such as air pollution, access to green space and climate change should not affect the more vulnerable in society unfairly.
 Sustainability can help diverse communities thrive, whether in the UK or around the world.